Kner's goby

-Pomatoschistus knerii, Kner's goby, is a species of goby native to the western basin of the Mediterranean Sea and the Adriatic Sea.
-This species occurs in areas with soft substrates near to rocks or beds of seagrass.
-The specific name most likely honours the Austrian ichthyologist Rudolf Kner (1810-1869), who was a friend of the author Franz Steindachner.
+Pomatoschistus knerii, Kner's goby, is a species of goby native to the western basin of the Mediterranean Sea as well as the Adriatic Sea.
+This species occurs in near the bottom in areas with soft substrates near to rocks or beds of seagrass.
+The specific name of this fish most likely honours the Austrian ichthyologist Rudolf Kner (1810-1869), who was a friend of the author, Franz Steindachner.